Trial and error: early pilot training for the RFC in the Great War

 Learmount in his RAF uniform.
 The RFC, a corps of the army during most of the war, became the nation’s autonomous air arm on 1 April 1918.

 On 20th January 1918 Archie Whitehouse, whose ambition all along had been pilot training and a Commission, was sent back to England to achieve both, wearing the ribbons for his newly-awarded Military Medal and a chest-full of campaign gongs.
 He reported in his memoire: “I lived to wear pilot’s wings and fly a single-seater fighter.
-I lived to see the Armistice.”
+I lived to see the Armistice!”
 He clearly felt lucky.
 He definitely was.

 The squadron commander who had bid Whitehouse farewell was now the very last of the aircrew left from January 1917, but he had his work to keep him sane.
 He still had to lead 22 Squadron’s mechanics, armourers, stores-wallahs, cooks and caterers whose names he knew well, and to encourage the new, barely-trained young pilots and observers to believe in their roles and in their ability to carry them out.

-It was on a patrol from Treizennes, on 9 March, in his Bristol Fighter that Learmount got his blighty while attacking a German aircraft that was being far too successful at artillery spotting.
+On 22 January 1918 the Squadron moved briefly from Estrée Blanche to Auchel/Lozinghem, then again on 2 February to Treizennes, where losses were high and increasing.
+The Geman air force was venturing more over the Allied lines than they had been accustomed to do, seeking intelligence for planning purposes.
+It was on a patrol from Treizennes, on 9 March, in his Bristol Fighter, that Learmount got his blighty while attacking a German aircraft that was being far too successful at directing German fire onto British artillery positions.
 Although losing blood fast, his remarkable luck still held, and he got his Biff back to base.
 He was stretchered away from his mount.

 The marriage lasted a lifetime.

-Author and son at the British Air Services Memorial, Saint Omer aerodrome in June 2015.
+Author and son at the British Air Services Memorial, Saint-Omer aerodrome in June 2015.
 The memorial was erected by the First World War Aviation Historical Society in 2004.
 None of the buildings in view were in place during the Great War.
 The hangar on the left was built by the Germans in the Second World War and today is occupied by the Aéro Club de Saint-Omer.
-The Club keeps a museum of Great War aviation history at Saint Omer in their hangar, and visitors are welcomed.
+The Club keeps a museum of Great War aviation history at Saint-Omer in their hangar, and visitors are welcomed.

 Learmount’s decorations.
-From Left: Distinguished Service Order, Military Cross, 1914-15 Star, British War Medal, Victory Medal,Colonial Auxiliary Services Long Service and Good Conduct Medal, Croix de Guerre avec Palme
+From Left: Distinguished Service Order, Military Cross, 1914-15 Star, British War Medal, Victory Medal, Colonial Auxiliary Services Long Service and Good Conduct Medal, Croix de Guerre avec Palme

 Learmount did keep flying, but for leisure.
 Here he is – in the late 1920s – with a De Havilland Cirrus Moth float-plane at Seletar Creek, Singapore, where he was one of the founder members of what was then called the Royal Singapore Flying Club.
 He also founded what was known as the Royal Selangor Flying Club in Malaysia.
 Both clubs still operate today under different names.